rtmigo/filememo_py/README.md

 ## Function arguments

 The results depend on both the function and its arguments.
-And of course they are cached separately.
+They are cached separately.

 ``` python3